 Health risks caused by indoor climate must be prevented

-Good planning and construction prevent indoor climate issues.
+The employer must ensure that the workplace is healthy and safe to work in.
+A good indoor climate can be maintained with good design and proactive building maintenance.
 This means, for example, that emission-free building and interior decoration materials are selected and that proper and functional ventilation is provided.
 Additional attention should be paid to

 - efficient engineering solutions, such as drainage

 - functional and clean ventilation system